Episode 64 – Food Sensitivity Essentials

 - Food intolerances – a food elimination and / or substitution diet usually follows a positive test result.
 These are professionally prescribed and monitored for remarkable improvements over time.
 Depending on the result, you may be able to: reintroduce the food into your diet, reduce its frequency of consumption, or have it cut out altogether.

-Eliminate food sensitivities?
+Master food sensitivities?

 Avoid developing food sensitivities by rotating and expanding your food choices.